 But if you really think about it, if you didn’t place any value on them, then what are they really worth at all?

-Of course there are those of you who can easily afford diamonds and genuinely derive joy from gifting them to others and wearing them.
-I see nothing wrong in that if it makes you happy, that’s up to you.
+Of course, there are those of you who can easily afford diamonds and genuinely derive joy from gifting them to others and wearing them.
+If you you’re not ignorant about it and it makes you happy, that’s up to you.